haanwinckel/TaskBasedProduction.jl/README.md

 - `κ`: Blueprint shape parameter.
 - `z`: Productivity parameter.
 - `αVec`: Array of comparative advantage values with H elements.
 - `initial_guess`: (optional) Initial guess for optimization.
-If not provided, defaults to zeros array.
+If not provided, sensible starting point is compute within the function.
 - `optim_options`: (optional) Optimization options.
 If not provided, defaults to high tolerance values.

 Returns: